patrickmmartin/errorcodeNX/article.md

         log << "raised error [" << ret << "] in test step " << test_step;
         return error_id;
     }
-    // or we might run all, or more and produce a nicely formatted table
+    // alternatively we might run all, or more and produce a nicely formatted table for debugging / monitoring

 }
 ```